arthurdysart/ChargeTracker/README.md

 5. [DEMO](http://mybatteries.live)

 ## About
-ChargeTracker addresses the battery community's need for automated electrochemical analysis and monitoring.
-Today, battery analysis is inefficient and tedious: raw sensor measurements are retrieved by physical download onto flashdrives, then analyzed using commercial spreadsheet software.
-ChargeTracker automates this procedure across multiple batteries, permitting battery technicians, engineers, and researchers to focus on more significant tasks and company activities.
+ChargeTracker addresses the battery community's need for automated electrochemical analysis and real-time monitoring.
+Today, battery analysis is inefficient and tedious: raw sensor measurements must be physically downloaded onto flashdrives, then analyzed with commercial spreadsheet software.
+ChargeTracker automates this procedure for all tracked batteries, permitting technicians, engineers, and researchers to focus on more significant tasks and worthwhile pursuits.
 In this context, ChargeTracker is designed to accelerate team producivitity, technologic progress, and scientific discovery.

 ChargeTracker's MapReduce tasks transform raw sensor measurements (i.e., voltage, current, and time) into meaningful battery metrics (total energy and capacity).
-Analyzed battery data is grouped according to specified metadata (e.g., cathode material W, X, Y, or Z) and displayed on the [live GUI dashboard](http://mybatteries.live), refreshed every 30 seconds:
+Analyzed battery data is grouped according to specified metadata (e.g., cathode material X, Y, or Z) and displayed on the [live GUI dashboard](http://mybatteries.live), refreshed every 30 seconds:

 **TODO: SHOW GRAPH IN ACTION**